PrincetonUniversity/charis-dep/README.rst

 The charis pipeline is capable of extracting spectral data cubes from both the Subaru/CHARIS as well as the SPHERE/IFS integral field spectrographs for high-contrast imaging.

 For a detailed description of the pipeline please refer to `Brandt et al. 2017 <https://ui.adsabs.harvard.edu/abs/2017JATIS...3d8002B/abstract>`_.
-For a description of the pipeline's adaption to SPHERE/IFS please refer to Samland et al. 2022.
+For a description of the pipeline's adaption to SPHERE/IFS please refer to `Samland et al. 2022 <https://ui.adsabs.harvard.edu/abs/2022arXiv221006390S/abstract>`_.

 Requirements